Data handling with Pandas![link image 69](/icons/link.svg)

 of DataFrames![link image 119](/icons/link.svg)

-Previously we created a new dataframe by merging several dataframes, now we can complete a dataframe with another one, for this we use merge
+We previously created a new dataframe by merging several dataframes.
+Now we can complete one dataframe with another using merge

 dataframe1 = pd.DataFrame({"Key": ["K0", "K1", "K2", "K3"],"A": ["A0", "A1", "A2", "A3"],"B": ["B0", "B1", "B2", "B3"],})dataframe2 = pd.DataFrame({"Key": ["K0", "K1", "K2", "K3"],"C": ["C0", "C1", "C2", "C3"],"D": ["D0", "D1", "D2", "D3"],})dataframe = dataframe1.merge(dataframe2, on="Key")print(f"dataframe1:\n{dataframe1}")print(f"dataframe2:\n{dataframe2}")print(f"\ndataframe:\n{dataframe}")